zhenghanlee/petrie-volume/README.md

 - Verify whether a graph is a petrie-complete MPG (Not yet implemented)

 ## Getting Started (Cloning)
-This instructions is for Mac users.
+This set of instructions is for Mac users.
 1. Install Git, refer to [Git - Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for more information.
 2. Open Terminal.
 3. Change directory to a desired directory for the folder to be cloned.